Your Safety is Our Priority

 Bring plenty of cash

 In Cuba, ‘Cash is King’!
-US travellers will not be able to use ATMS, travellers from around the world will not be able to use ATM cards of US owned banks, and when you can use them ATM withdrawals offer abysmal exchange rates.
+US travellers will not be able to use ATMS, travellers from around the world will not be able to use ATM cards of US owned banks, and when you can use them, you’ll be faced with lower exchange rates and international bank charges.

 Whilst you can get by on a budget as our trips cover most items you may need to pay for, we recommend to bring EUR 50-150 of spending money per day.
 It is better to plan to take more money than to get caught short of funds.
 You can always bring back excess cash.